scrapinghub/web-poet/docs/intro/overrides.rst

 --------------------------------------

-Developers have the option to import existing Page Objects alongside the :class:`~.OverrideRule` attached to them.
+Developers have the option to import existing Page Objects alongside the :class:`~.ApplyRule` attached to them.
 This section aims to showcase different scenarios that come up when using multiple Page Object Projects.

 .. _`intro-rule-all`:

-Using all available OverrideRules from multiple Page Object Projects
+Using all available ApplyRules from multiple Page Object Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's suppose we have the following use case before us: